- Consider whether the EEA to UK data transfers will still be required at the end of the Transition Period.

 - Consider whether you intend to continue carrying out such processing at the end of the Transition Period.

-- Appoint a representative in the EEA (unless you are exempt, see the section below for more information).
+- Appoint a representative in the EEA (unless you are exempt, see below).
 This representative will need to be set up in an EU or EEA state where some of the individuals whose personal data you are processing are located.
 Your European representative may be an individual or a company or organisation established in the EEA (for example, a law firm, consultancy or private company).

 - Put in place a service contract or other written mandate for your European representative authorising them to act on your behalf regarding your EU GDPR compliance, and to deal with any supervisory authorities or data subjects in this respect.